 However - though a great scientist in his own right - de Chardin's standpoint is quite different.
 For him there is always an irreducible psychic - as well as physical - aspect to matter.
 And the subsequent story of creation is the manner in which both interact through evolution.
 De Chardin believed that increasing complexification of matter reflected the growing influence of the psychic aspect (bringing a capacity for greater organisation).
 Ultimately with the unfolding of evolution this psychic aspect was set to become ever more prominent leading eventually to an Omega point in creation where all matter would become transformed in spiritual energy.

 Now, I would not necessarily agree on the details of de Chardin's perspective.
 However that is not the key point.

 For Einstein the task of unification is to understand the immutable physical laws governing nature.
 The proposed answer here is in the form of a (detached) rational theory.
 So, the relationship of the knower to what is known is either effectively ignored or explained in merely reduced physical terms.

 However for de Chardin the task of unification is to understand the key relationship as between both the physical and psychic capacities of matter (which are interdependent).
-Though this approach certainly does not deny the validity of rational understanding - in fact it requires a much more refined use - the proposed answer is ultimately found through authentic contemplative experience.
+Though this approach certainly does not deny the validity of rational understanding - in fact, strictly, it requires a much more refined use - the proposed answer is ultimately found through authentic contemplative experience.
 Here the knower (as subject) and what is known (as object) are transformed into their common identity as pure emptiness (in spirit).